Valencia fined & given partial stadium closure

 - Racist abuse of Vinicius Jr shows society illness, says Balague

-La Liga rivals make stand against racism
+La Liga teams make stand against racism

 Vinicius has been the target of racist abuse multiple times this season and the latest incident has seen him receive support from the footballing world.